 Bureau Veritas is well positioned in markets driven by long-term structural trends.
-Quality, Health, Safety and Environment (QHSE) regulations and standards are proliferating and becoming more stringent and more of a challenge to meet.
+QHSE regulations and standards are proliferating and becoming tougher to meet.
 Increasingly, certification and inspection activities are being outsourced.
+Health and environmental protection standards are becoming more stringent.
 And trade has become global.
 The growing need for companies to be responsible players in their ecosystems demonstrates the central role of Bureau Veritas in building trust between companies and all their stakeholders.

-Since it was founded in 1828, Bureau Veritas has gradually built up its reputation globally.
+Since it was founded in 1828, Bureau Veritas has gradually built up its globally renowned expertise.
 The market that Bureau Veritas addresses has numerous barriers to entry.
 Operating certification and approval are mandatory in each country.
 Service providers must offer a comprehensive range of inspection services (in particular for major clients) and extensive geographical coverage both locally and internationally.
-They must provide high value-added solutions based on top technical expertise and maintain their independence and integrity.
+They must provide high value-added solutions through first-rate technical expertise and enjoy a reputation of independence and integrity.
 Bureau Veritas’ success is based on its ability to adjust to new business challenges, whether they are one-off situations or long-term issues.

 Wendel has gradually increased its holding in Bureau Veritas.
-When Wendel made its initial €25 million investment in 1995, obtaining 19% of the share capital, Bureau Veritas generated annual sales of less than €400 million.
-Wendel has since supported the company’s growth, increasing its leadership to 99.2% of the capital in 2004.
+When Wendel made its initial €25 million investment in 1995, obtaining 19% of the share capital, Bureau Veritas generated annual revenue of less than €400 million.
+Wendel then supported the company’s growth until it held 99.2% of the capital in 2004.
 In 2007, Bureau Veritas was listed on the stock exchange, enabling it to continue its international expansion.